-They tell you at a very young age not to talk to strangers, because strangers might be dangerous.
-Of course, as you get older you realize that everyone starts out as a stranger, and if you're not talking to the new people around you, then you're not going to meet anyone.
+We’re told at a very young age not to talk to strangers because they might be dangerous.
+Of course, as you get older you realize that everyone is a stranger to someone, and if you're not talking to the new people around you, then you're not going to meet anyone.

 Your Anxiety Levels

-For the purposes of this article, when we say "strangers," we simply mean new people – not necessarily those that are dangerous or coming up to you on the street.
-Some anxiety around strangers is a good thing, because anxiety is what keeps you from putting yourself at risk in front of those you don't know and who might otherwise have ill-intentions.
+For this article, when we say "strangers," we merely mean new people – not necessarily those that are dangerous or coming up to you on the street.
+Some anxiety around strangers is a good thing because anxiety is what keeps you from putting yourself at risk in front of those you don't know and who might otherwise have ill-intentions.

-But of course, when you're at a fun social event with people that you trust, you want to be able to overcome that anxiety so that you can talk to them, meet them, and start friendships.
+But of course, when you're at a fun social event with people that you trust, you want to be able to overcome that anxiety so that you can meet people, talk to them and start friendships or relationships.
 The following are some ideas that can help you overcome stranger anxiety.

-- Talk to Everyone – Even if you have problems talking to people at social functions, you probably meet people on a regular basis that are strangers that you can talk to – you simply don't consider it talking a stranger.
+- Talk to Everyone Even if you have problems talking to people at social functions, you probably meet people on a regular basis that are strangers that you can talk to – you simply don't consider it talking a stranger.
 For example, when you go to a coffee shop and the clerk takes your order, or when you are introduced to a new employee at work.
-Get used to talking to them as best you can, in order to train yourself to talk to those you don't know.
+Get used to talking to them as best you can, to train yourself to talk to those you don't know.
 Make sure you speak up and try your best to speak with confidence.
 Remember, however, that this pointer only applies for safe social situations - like a friend’s dinner party.
 If you’re out on the street, you want to be wary of strangers who may potentially pose some risk: although they’re probably not out to hurt you, it’s always good to be cautious.

 These simple tips can help you overcome some of your stranger anxiety in little time, and although it won't cure it completely, it will give you a better opportunity to get used to those types of situations.